 Management of this service is now under MSU Parking.
 Please see updated information here.
 If you’re ready to sign up for it visit the MSU Parking website.
 Questions?
 Contact them via phone or their online form.

-Michigan State University is certified as a Bike Friendly University by the League of American Bicyclists, but the high population density and unpredictable weather can be quite unfriendly to bicycle hardware and riders.
+Michigan State University is certified as a gold level Bike Friendly University by the League of American Bicyclists (as of Feb.
+2021; click here to read more about MSU’s award), but the high population density and unpredictable weather can be quite unfriendly to bicycle hardware and riders.

-Two new bike parking facilities are opening on campus to help alleviate some of those concerns for students, faculty and staff.
+Two secure bike parking facilities (north and south campus) opened in the fall of 2013 to help alleviate some of those concerns for students, faculty and staff.

-MSU Bikes, a service unit of the Sustainability Department, has been working with multiple units on campus to develop and install MSU Bike Garage enhanced-security parking facilities inside two vehicle parking ramps.
+MSU Bikes, a service unit of MSU Surplus & Recycling, worked with multiple units on campus to develop and install the MSU Bike Garages, enhanced-security parking facilities inside two vehicle parking ramps.

 The MSU Bike Garages are fenced-in spaces on the ground level, providing protection from theft on all sides and some shelter from the elements.
 Access is controlled by the university’s card sensor technology seen in buildings across campus, and the caged instead of solid walls provide a safe level of visibility inside and outside the structure.